Konstantinas Olšauskas: Legacy

 Olšauskas was a frequent political target.
 Already in 1918, Vaclovas Biržiška published 37-page booklet in Voronezh attacking Olšauskas as an enemy of workers and defender of the Tsarist regime.
 During the murder trial, correspondent of Lietuvos žinios published a sensationalized booklet on Olšauskas' life in Chicago.
-In 1961, during an anti-religious campaign in the Soviet Union, journalist published a book that portrayed Olšauskas as cruel, greedy, arrogant, and morally bankrupt.
+In 1961, during an anti-religious campaign in the Soviet Union, journalist Jonas Kauneckis published a book that portrayed Olšauskas as cruel, greedy, arrogant, and morally bankrupt.
 In 1980s, a new anti-religious campaign was launched by Yuri Andropov and Olšauskas's case was remembered again.
-In 1984, Lithuanian Television produced a two-part film Nine Circles of Downfall (Devyni nuopuolio ratai) directed by based on Kauneckas' book.
+In 1984, Lithuanian Television produced a two-part film Nine Circles of Downfall (Devyni nuopuolio ratai) directed by Bronius Talačka based on Kauneckas' book.
 A book defending Olšauskas was published by Juozas Šalčius and alumni of Saulė Society in Chicago in 1985.
 In 2013, Vida Pukienė published a monograph that focused on Olšauskas's life and activities prior to the murder scandal.